 The Electronic Data Center is now part of Emory Center for Digital Scholarship (http://digitalscholarship.emory.edu), which helps students and faculty locate numeric data and statistical information.
 We also help researchers manage, format, and prepare their data for statistical analysis.
-This guide is a collection of data resources that are potentially relevant for sociologists.
+This guide is a collection of data resources that are potentially relevant for economists and economic research.
 This particular tab witin the guide is a collection of various links from the Data Center's website.
 Please note that the Data Center's website will be transitioned into the ECDS website over the next few months.

 http://edc.library.emory.edu/ - The Homepage for the Electronic Data Center

 http://edc.library.emory.edu/content/links - The Data Freeway, a thematically-organized collection of links to on-line data sources.
 The sources here are often more specialized and niche-oriented than the resources included in this guide.

 http://edc.library.emory.edu/content/help-resources-and-training - Here, you'll find help resources for working with particular data resources, such as the ICPSR.
 You'll also find various guides for and introductions to working with particular statistical software programs (R, SAS, SPSS, and Stata).